-As I stated in the start, this project is a bit crazy for the cost and amount of effort it took.
+As I stated at the start, this project is a bit crazy for the cost and amount of effort it took.
 It really started with a phone-based CAN bus analyzer I designed.
 This got bogged down as the off-the-shelf CAN bus products I tried couldn’t keep up with the massive amount of data Tesla produces on a single CAN bus, let alone the 4 busses I wanted to monitor.
 It works well when you limit the data (which is done at the hardware level), but I wanted it all.

 I shifted gears to designing my own low-level hardware and writing my own code for the microcontroller.
-This connected to the phone via USB.
+This is connected to the phone via USB.
 Bluetooth would never work for this, as it is way too slow.
 I then found the phone itself was also unable to process the massive amount of data coming in, store it and display the data in different ways in real-time.
 This was not going the way I wanted!
-During this time, a few other owners introduced products with limited CAN bus recording with off-line processing.
+During this time, a few other owners introduced products with limited CAN bus recording with offline processing.
 I may revisit that project as the phones/tablets gain more power.
 I only need that Intel i9 18 core extreme CPU that lasts longer than a few seconds on a cell phone battery!

 |2||0x209||2||6||Left Blinker On|